Cloud cuckoo land

 Cloud cuckoo land is a state of absurdity, over-optimistic fantasy or an unrealistically idealistic state of mind where everything appears to be perfect.
 Someone who is said to "live in cloud cuckoo land" is a person who thinks that completely impossible things might happen, rather than understanding how things really are.
-It also hints that the person referred to is naive, unaware of realities or deranged in holding such an optimistic belief.
+It also hints that the person referred to is naive, unaware of reality or deranged in holding such an optimistic belief.

 In the modern world, a "cloud cuckoo lander" is defined as someone who is seen as "crazy" or "strange" by most average people.
 Cloud cuckoo landers often do or say things that seemingly only make sense to themselves; they also display cleverness at times in ways no one else would think of.

 Cockaigne, the land of plenty in medieval myth, can be considered the predecessor to the modern-day cloud cuckoo land, which is depicted as a realm that could be seen as an escape from the complexities of real life.
 It was an imaginary place of extreme luxury and ease where physical comforts and pleasures were always immediately at hand and where the harshness of medieval peasant life did not exist.